You don’t need a big budget, a lot of time, or expertise to promote your books. Here are 10 things you can do — for free.

 - Setup your author page on Amazon.

-The absolute easiest marketing you can do is RETWEET (not just like) and SHARE tweets and posts about your books.
+The absolute easiest marketing you can do is RETWEET (not just like) tweets and SHARE (not just like) posts about your books.

 You retweet so all of your followers will see it.
 Liking a tweet is just you telling the tweeter, “Hey, nice tweet.”
 Same on Facebook.
 Sharing tells all your followers (friends and people who like your page).
 Adding your own comments to the share or retweet is optional, but more powerful.